nomadscientist/galaxy-workshop/events/spanscriptomics/program-en.md

     ngs:
       title: Single Cell
-      description: "Here we show you how to analyze your NGS data using Galaxy."
+      description: "Here we show you how to analyze your single cell data using Galaxy."
       sessions:
         - link: transcriptomics-scrna-intro-slides-spanscriptomics
         - link: transcriptomics/droplet-quantification-preprocessing/tutorial-spanscriptomics